 - Death claims, provided no more than 240 weeks has passed from the date of injury,

 In the event that an employee has been receiving medical treatment or benefits, he or she may file an application with the Workers’ Compensation Appeals Board within five years after the date of injury if the disability changes.

 Time Limitations on Legal Action in Los Angeles

 Workers’ comp does not provide restitution for pain and suffering or punitive damages; however, it is possible to file a personal injury claim against a third party other than your employer who may be responsible for your work injury or illness.
 You will have two years from the date of injury in which to file a Summons and Complaint at the correct Superior Court for personal injury against a third party.
 If the third party is a public entity, you must file a special claim form within six months of the accident or occurrence.

 The Kenton Koszdin Law Office will only represent your workers’ compensation claim, unless we have signed a separate agreement indicating that we are also representing you in a third party civil case.
 Please contact us to discuss your options for legal action in addition to filing for workers’ compensation benefits.

 Defending Your Rightful Claim

-A knowledgeable attorney at the Kenton Koszdin Law Office will help you understand the best course of action to protect your rightful claim.
+A knowledgeable Los Angeles workers’ compensation lawyer at the Kenton Koszdin Law Office will help you understand the best course of action to protect your rightful claim.
 You deserve to receive adequate financial support for any injury, illness, or loss you have suffered as a result of your job.
 Unfortunately, a single missed deadline can cost you hundreds or thousands of dollars in workers’ compensation coverage.
 For a free consultation, please do not hesitate to call us at (800) 438-7734.
 We will provide you with the information and guidance you need to complete a successful claim.

 Infographic: Injured at Work?
 Don’t Miss Workers’ Comp Deadlines